dcutting/Song/README.md

 x.inc = Do y = x+1, y End
 ```

+As you can see above, you can declare things inside scopes; in fact this is the main reason to use them.

-You can declare functions inside scopes.
-If the last statement in your scope is a function or variable declaration, it will be exported out of the scope for use in subsequent code.
-Otherwise, any declarations within a scope are local to the scope only:
+But it's worth noting that if the last statement in your scope is a function or variable declaration, it will be exported out of the scope for use in subsequent code:

 ```
 Do